 The path to suppressing seizures for kids like AJ involves piecing together data from high-tech imaging equipment that enables doctors to detect abnormal tissue and electrical activity inside the brain.

-all this data to find the source of the epilepsy and choose the best path
+“It’s a triangulation,” says neurosurgeon Dr. Jeffrey Ojemann.
+“You need all this data to find the source of the epilepsy and choose the best path forward.”

 Some of this information is gathered in our epilepsy monitoring unit (EMU) – the only pediatric EMU in the WAMI region (Washington, Alaska, Montana and Idaho) – where the electrical activity in a child’s brain is recorded and observed around the clock for anywhere from one day to more than a week.